KnodesCommunity/typedoc-plugins/packages/plugin-pages/README.md

 ```

 * `<path-to-file>`: A path to the desired page.
 Checkout [this documentation page](https://knodescommunity.github.io/typedoc-plugins/_knodes_typedoc_pluginutils/pages/resolving-paths.html) for more infos on the syntax of the path.
 * `[ link label]`: allow to specify the text in the link.
-If not set, the target page title is used.
+If not set, the target page name is used.

 <!-- INSTALL -->
 ## Quick start